Own property in

 Table of Contents

-Understanding mortgage in Portugal
+Understanding mortgages in Portugal

 Advantages of getting a mortgage in Portugal as a foreigner